imran56-git/imran_app/PRIVACY_POLICY.md

 If you have questions or complaints about our privacy policy, please reach out to:
 Email: iliasmondal8900@gmail.com
 Developer: Md Imran Mondal

+Legal Notice for Cloning & Copyright Infringement

+The concept, design, name, user interface, and all content of the "Find Your Best Teacher Today" app are original intellectual property owned by Md Imran Mondal.
+Any unauthorized copying, reproduction, modification, or distribution of this app, its features, or its branding—partially or in full—will be treated as a violation of copyright and intellectual property laws under applicable national and international legal frameworks.

+Strict legal action will be taken against individuals or entities attempting to create clone apps or impersonate this platform on any app marketplace or digital medium.
+All such violations will be reported to Google Play and other authorities, and legal proceedings may be initiated without further notice.